social-sin/social-sin/README.md

 I am a New Media Artist questioning the master narratives of art by celebrating cultural differences in the broad spectrum of human creativity and expression.
 I am currently based in the Pacific Northwest.
 I received my BFA in Art & Technology from the University of Oregon (2022).
 My studies included Digital Illustration, Creative Code Art, Emerging Technologies, and Contemporary Art History.

-My work has been featured in the LaVerne Krause Gallery, Froyer Gallery, Washburn Gallery, and Lightbox NYC.
+My work has been featured in the LaVerne Krause Gallery, Froyer Gallery, Washburn Gallery, Aperture Gallery, Jordan Schnitzer Museum of Art, and Lightbox NYC.

 My professional interests include data information literacy; community outreach; art education; curatorial activism; access and inclusion within academic institutions; and using emerging technologies for creative expression.